Matthew910818/Insurance-Agent/Gmail_Agent/README.md

 ## Gmail Agent

-The original Gmail Agent (in `my_agent/`) is built with LangGraph and provides automated Gmail processing capabilities.
-See the LangGraph documentation for more information on this component.
+The Gmail Agent (in `my_agent/`) is built with LangGraph and provides automated Gmail processing capabilities.

+### Deploying the Gmail Agent (Python API) to Render

+To deploy the Gmail Agent API to Render.com:

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Configure the service:
+   - **Name**: Gmail Agent API
+   - **Root Directory**: `Gmail_Agent/my_agent` (important!)
+   - **Runtime**: Python 3
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `python -m uvicorn start:app --host 0.0.0.0 --port $PORT`

+4. Add the following environment variables:
+   - `OPENAI_API_KEY`: Your OpenAI API key
+   - Any other environment variables required by your agent

+The API will be accessible at the URL provided by Render after deployment.

 ## Environment Variables